vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 ### The Rust client

-It is time to take a look at how the output of all this looks like.
+It is time to take a look at what the output of all this looks like.
 In this section we will examine some parts of the generated Rust code.

 Let's take a look at the **Projects API**.
 We have generated a `trait` for all the endpoints belonging to it: